Choosing the right carpenter

 Choose someone with lots of specific experience

-It’s important you choose a tradesman who has plenty of recent experience of doing your sort of job.
-The more specific a tradesman’s experience, the more likely it is they will be able to quickly and efficiently deal with any snags that arise.
+It’s important you choose a tradesperson who has plenty of recent experience of doing your sort of job.
+The more specific a tradesperson’s experience, the more likely it is they will be able to quickly and efficiently deal with any snags that arise.

 Trevor Diamond, of TD Joinery, has been a joiner for 17 years and has over 220 positive feedback ratings on MyBuilder.
 He explains: